eabdiel/ProgreTomato/README.md

 This is an **early alpha** focused on recording/replay for internal tools (browser, SAP GUI, and Windows apps).

+## How to Use
+- Launch ProgreTomato
+- Click Pick Target (click next window)
+Then click the target app (browser / SAP GUI / Windows app)
+- Ensure Target Lock is ON
+- Click Start Recording
+- Perform your workflow in the target app
+- Click Stop
+- Edit steps as needed
+- Use:
+-- Run for full replay
+-- F10 to Step
+-- F8 to Reset Step

 ---

 ## Key Features (Alpha)